 2. Antique mahogany furniture

 Incorporating antique mahogany furniture into your living space brings a rich, warm tone that defines the Federal era.
-A mahogany sideboard or a set of nesting tables serves as a functional yet beautiful addition to the pieces often feature fine veneers and delicate string inlays that showcase the incredible skill of period you pair these dark wood elements with lighter wall colors, such as pale sage or soft ochre, the furniture truly stands out as a focal contrast highlights the elegant grain of the wood and the slender, tapered legs that are characteristic of this sophisticated American design style, creating a high-end look.
+A mahogany sideboard or a set of nesting tables serves as a functional yet beautiful addition to the room.
+These pieces often feature fine veneers and delicate string inlays that showcase the incredible skill of period cabinetmakers.
+When you pair these dark wood elements with lighter wall colors, such as pale sage or soft ochre, the furniture truly stands out as a focal point.
+This contrast highlights the elegant grain of the wood and the slender, tapered legs that are characteristic of this sophisticated American design style, creating a high-end look.

 3. Formal Federal parlor